 Weight: 4.5 kg

-The Breville Bambino Plus is a great espresso machine that can make professional-quality coffee at home.
-It boasts a 1500-watt heater that ensures optimal brewing temperatures between 195° and 205°F. The coffee maker also has an optional pre-infusion mode that saturates the coffee grounds before extraction, enhancing the flavour and aroma.
+The Breville Bambino Plus is a great espresso machine that helps make professional-quality coffee at home, including cappuccinos, lattes, and other speciality brews.
+Its 1500-watt heater ensures optimal brewing temperatures between 195° and 205°F. The machine also has an optional pre-infusion mode to saturate coffee grounds before extraction.

-Breville’s machine comes with a 54 mm stainless steel portafilter that can hold 18 grams of ground coffee, delivering full-bodied espresso with a rich crema.
-The machine has an integrated milk carafe that froths the milk automatically, with three adjustable milk temperatures and three levels of texture.
-The milk carafe has an auto-cleaning function.
+Breville’s coffee maker has a 54 mm stainless steel portafilter that holds 18 grams of ground coffee and delivers full-bodied espresso.
+It also has an integrated milk carafe with an auto-cleaning function to froth milk, three adjustable milk temperatures, and three levels of texture.

 Pros